Junior Galette: New Orleans Saints

 Galette was not drafted in the 2010 draft and signed with the Saints as a free agent.
 After he blocked a punt and registered two sacks in the Saints' final preseason game, Galette was selected for the Saints' 53-man regular season roster in 2010.

-During the 2013 season, Galette signed a 3-year contract extension worth up to $9 million dollars.
+During the 2013 season, Galette signed a 3-year contract extension worth up to $9 million.
 Galette became the team's regular starter at outside linebacker under new defensive coordinator Rob Ryan and posted a team-high 12 sacks.

 On September 3, 2014, Galette signed a four-year contract extension worth $41.5 million.
-He was selectes as one of the defensive team captains for the 2014 season and played in all 16 of the Saints' games that season, ending the year with 45 total tackles, 10 sacks, and 3 forced fumbles.
+He was selected as one of the defensive team captains for the 2014 season and played in all 16 of the Saints' games that season, ending the year with 45 total tackles, 10 sacks, and 3 forced fumbles.
 On July 24, 2015, Galette was officially released from the team.

 Washington Redskins

 On July 31, 2015, Galette signed a one-year contract with the Washington Redskins.
 On August 26, it was announced that Galette had torn his left Achilles tendon.
 He was placed on the injured reserve list on August 31 and would miss the entirety of the 2015 season.
-On November 16, 2015, Galette was suspended for two weeks for violating the league's personal conduct policy, stemming from a domestic violence incident in January of 2015.
+On November 16, 2015, Galette was suspended for two weeks for violating the league's personal conduct policy, stemming from a domestic violence incident in January 2015.

 Galette signed a one-year extension worth up to $4 million on March 15, 2016.
 It was announced on July 25 that Galette had torn his right Achilles tendon and would miss the entire 2016 season.

 On February 1, 2017, Galette re-signed with the Redskins on another one-year contract.
 Galette appeared in every game for the Redskins during the 2017 season, recording 3.0 sacks and forcing a fumble.

 Following the 2017 season, Washington withdrew its offer to Galette after disagreements over salary.
 He would become a free agent.